HyperstackDemos/DreamTalkDemo/README.md

 * [OpenVoice](https://github.com/myshell-ai/OpenVoice) from Qin et. al.
 * [StableDiffusion 3](https://stability.ai/news/stable-diffusion-3) from Stability.AI

-## Virtual enviroments

-We will use 2 different virtual environments to contain the
+Please, refer to the notebooks for an ellaboration on the experiments.

 ## Installation
+You can reproduce the results on a [Hyperstack](https://www.hyperstack.cloud/) VM with ubuntu.

-Clone this repository with submodules:
+Start by cloning this repository with submodules:
 ```bash
 git clone --recurse-submodules <repo_url>
 ```

-### Install python 3.7
+## Install python 3.7
 At the time of this writing, the default python version in the Hyperstack Ubuntu VM is python 3.10.
 However, we will need python 3.7 due to specific dependency requirements.

 We can install python 3.7 like follows: